 - file a complaint should FERPA be violated

-The Individuals with Disabilities Education Act of 2004 governs how ALL Individualized Education Plans are created and carried out in the US.
-IEPs are a legal document changing the nature of the education program, and parents are heavily involved at every level and stage.
+The Individuals with Disabilities Education Act of 2004 governs how ALL Individualized Education Plans (IEPs) in the US.
+IEPs are a legal document that changes how a student is taught.
+Parents are heavily involved at every level and stage.